-All new Committee Members receive induction training The ARAC comprises nominated Committee members, and are provided with a Committee Member Handbook, at least one of whom is required to have recent, relevant financial expertise.
-Meetings are held on at least a which contains key documents, policies and guidance relevant to NILGOSC and the role of a Committee quarterly basis and are attended by Internal and External Member.
+All new Committee Members receive induction training and are provided with a Committee Member Handbook, financial expertise.
+Meetings are held on at least a which contains key documents, policies and guidance relevant to NILGOSC and the role of a Committee Member.
 The Committee Member Handbook can Audit, as well as a Departmental representative. also be accessed on NILGOSC's website.
 A Committee The ARAC has access to all internal audit reports, risk Member Knowledge Framework is in place that sets registers and management reports and considers all out the skills and knowledge a Committee Member external financial and governance reporting.
 Standing should possess or acquire to be an effective Committee agenda items for consideration by the ARAC include: Member.
 Committee Members are also required Quarterly review of the risk register to complete The Pension Regulator's Public and system of internal control Service Toolkit.